 Are Partial Dentures Painful?

 The dentures themselves are not painful.
 However, there may be some pain associated with the use of dentures initially.
 The pain usually lasts a short period of time and is due to the fact that your mouth, cheeks, and tongue, have to get used to the new addition.

 Some individuals may even feel some gum pain as there is an increase in saliva flow when dentures are first used.
-Individuals with ill-fitted dentures may experience additional pain.
-Headaches, neck, and jaw pain are a few symptoms from ill-fitted dentures.
+Individuals with ill-fitting dentures may experience additional pain.
+Headaches, neck, and jaw pain are a few symptoms from ill-fitting dentures.

 Partial dentures are sensitive and need to be dealt with caution.
 When removing the dentures from your mouth avoid handling the clasps.
-When needed, you can rinse the dentures with warm water, make sure it isn’t too hot.
-Brushing the dentures is important, there is special denture paste you can use to clean them.
+When needed, you can rinse the dentures with warm water, but make sure it isn’t too hot.
+Brushing your dentures is important; there are special denture powders and tablets you can use to clean them.